Home Work in Australia Wages in Australia

 Backpacker jobs

-Most backpacker jobs are paid at between $22 and $25 an hour, and even more on weekends and holidays.
-The salary depends heavily on the employer and your contractual and geographical situation.
-In any case, make sure that you get the minimum wage for your award.
+Most jobs done by backpackers are paid between $22 and $25 per hour, plus extra on weekends and holidays.
+Salaries vary a lot depending on the employer and your contractual and geographical situation.
+In any case, be sure to check that you are earning the minimum wage for your Award.

 Backpacker Jobs and Salaries